MasteryEducation/SecuritiesExamsMastery.ca/content/csc/8/1/index.md

 {{< quizdown >}}

-### 1. Which statement best describes the core feature of common shares?
+### Which statement best describes the core feature of common shares?

 - [ ] They represent a debt obligation of the issuing corporation.
 - [x] They confer ownership rights in the issuing corporation.
 - [ ] They guarantee fixed dividend payments.
 - [ ] They are short-term money market instruments.

-> **Explanation:** Common shares represent ownership in the company, entitling investors to voting rights and residual claims on assets and earnings.
+> **Explanation:**( Common shares represent ownership in the company, entitling investors to voting rights and residual claims on assets and earnings.)

----

-### 2. In the event of bankruptcy, who has the lowest priority for repayment?
+### In the event of bankruptcy, who has the lowest priority for repayment?

 - [ ] Bondholders
 - [ ] Preferred shareholders
 - [x] Common shareholders
 - [ ] Secured creditors

-> **Explanation:** Common shareholders stand last in the capital structure when a company’s assets are distributed during liquidation, only receiving any remainder after creditors and other security holders are paid.
+> **Explanation:**( Common shareholders stand last in the capital structure when a company’s assets are distributed during liquidation, only receiving any remainder after creditors and other security holders are paid.)

----

-### 3. Which of the following is typically not a responsibility bestowed upon common shareholders?
+### Which of the following is typically not a responsibility bestowed upon common shareholders?

 - [ ] Voting on major corporate decisions
 - [x] Ensuring all outstanding corporate debts are paid
 - [ ] Electing the board of directors
 - [ ] Approving mergers or acquisitions

-> **Explanation:** Common shareholders have voting rights but are not individually responsible for corporate debts.
+> **Explanation:**( Common shareholders have voting rights but are not individually responsible for corporate debts.)

----

-### 4. What is a key reason an investor might choose common shares over bonds or preferred shares?
+### What is a key reason an investor might choose common shares over bonds or preferred shares?

 - [ ] Guaranteed fixed dividend payments
 - [ ] Lower volatility of returns
 - [ ] Guaranteed principal repayment
 - [x] Potential for higher long-term capital appreciation

-> **Explanation:** Common shares can offer greater long-term growth potential and total return, although with higher risk and no guaranteed payments.
+> **Explanation:**( Common shares can offer greater long-term growth potential and total return, although with higher risk and no guaranteed payments.)

----

-### 5. Which metric is calculated by dividing a company’s current share price by its earnings per share (EPS)?
+### Which metric is calculated by dividing a company’s current share price by its earnings per share (EPS)?

 - [ ] Dividend Yield
 - [ ] Return on Equity (ROE)
 - [x] Price-to-Earnings (P/E) Ratio
 - [ ] Price-to-Book (P/B) Ratio

-> **Explanation:** The P/E ratio is a commonly used valuation tool that helps assess whether a stock is under- or overvalued relative to its earnings.
+> **Explanation:**( The P/E ratio is a commonly used valuation tool that helps assess whether a stock is under- or overvalued relative to its earnings.)

----

-### 6. What is a primary focus of fundamental analysis when evaluating common shares?
+### What is a primary focus of fundamental analysis when evaluating common shares?

 - [ ] Short-term price movements
 - [ ] Chart patterns and technical indicators
 - [ ] Intraday trading volume
 - [x] Company financial statements, industry trends, and economic conditions

-> **Explanation:** Fundamental analysis looks into a company’s books, its industry context, and wider economic data to determine its intrinsic value.
+> **Explanation:**( Fundamental analysis looks into a company’s books, its industry context, and wider economic data to determine its intrinsic value.)

----

-### 7. Which of the following organizations offers comprehensive financial filings for publicly traded companies in Canada?
+### Which of the following organizations offers comprehensive financial filings for publicly traded companies in Canada?

 - [ ] CSI
 - [ ] CIRO
 - [x] SEDAR+
 - [ ] IIROC

-> **Explanation:** SEDAR+ (System for Electronic Document Analysis and Retrieval) is the platform where public companies file their official disclosure documents in Canada.
+> **Explanation:**( SEDAR+ (System for Electronic Document Analysis and Retrieval) is the platform where public companies file their official disclosure documents in Canada.)

----

-### 8. How do dividend payments for common shares differ from those for preferred shares?
+### How do dividend payments for common shares differ from those for preferred shares?

 - [ ] Common dividends are guaranteed by regulation.
 - [x] Common dividends are declared at the discretion of the board and are not fixed.
 - [ ] Common dividends are always higher than preferred dividends.
 - [ ] Common dividends must be paid before preferred dividends.

-> **Explanation:** Common shareholders receive dividends only if and when the board decides to declare them, unlike preferred shareholders who often have a set dividend rate.
+> **Explanation:**( Common shareholders receive dividends only if and when the board decides to declare them, unlike preferred shareholders who often have a set dividend rate.)

----

-### 9. Which factor most directly influences the day-to-day price movements of common shares?
+### Which factor most directly influences the day-to-day price movements of common shares?

 - [x] Market supply and demand dynamics
 - [ ] Scheduled redemption by the company
 - [ ] Government-controlled price caps
 - [ ] Mandatory board-level valuations

-> **Explanation:** The price of common shares is largely determined by the balance of buying and selling pressures (supply and demand) in the stock market.
+> **Explanation:**( The price of common shares is largely determined by the balance of buying and selling pressures (supply and demand) in the stock market.)

----

-### 10. Common shareholders influence corporate governance primarily through:
+### Common shareholders influence corporate governance primarily through:

 - [x] Voting in the election of the board of directors
 - [ ] Submitting routine corporate expense reports